bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2002_create_our_scenario.md

 ##  The Automated AWS Workshop Environment

-Your workshop environment will drop you into an example development team, at the start of their journey through the DevSecOps world!

-They already use ‘Infrastructure as Code’ to define their environments, and the deployment target is a Kubernetes cluster, which is also setup.

 To pre-build this environment for each workshop attendee, we'll run some CloudFormation within our AWS account.

 ## An introduction to “kind”